jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 **Caveats:**
  - Some of the fields are READ-ONLY, meaning it cannot be modified, e.g `Unit,HeroChromie,PlaneArray[Air]` (Unable to make Chromie become an air unit like Medivh Raven).
 This would require an override to the XML instead (see [modding.md](modding.md)).
- - The catalog modification is applied after parental inheritance, meaning that it is not possible to modify a parent (`parent="xxx"`) for its effect to apply to all child catalogs.
-You must need to do it on each of the child catalogs.
+ - The catalog modification is applied after parental inheritance, meaning it is not possible to modify a parent (`parent="xxx"`) and have the change apply to all child catalogs.
+You must apply it to each child catalog individually.
- - It is not possible "create" a value that does not exist after the map loaded.
-Meaning it can only modify value based on existed ones (after inherit attributes from parent)
+ - It is not possible to "create" a value that does not exist after the map has loaded.
+Only existing values (after inheriting from a parent) can be modified.

 <a name="cmd-modifycatalog-parameters"></a>